 1. The lava/volcano must be active in order to see active lava.

-Currently, the only volcano in Hawaii that is actively erupting is Kilauea.
+Currently, the only volcano in Hawaii that has been actively erupting is Kilauea.
 This volcano is located primarily within Hawaii Volcanoes National Park on Hawaii (Big) Island.
 (For more information on the active and dormant volcanoes in Hawaii, see this link.)

-Kilauea has been actively erupting since 1983, which makes it the most active volcano on earth!
-Even though Kilauea has been very active, it could slow down or cease volcanic activity at any time.
-In fact, in Kilauea’s documented lifetime since 1750, it has gone through quiet periods.
+Kilauea has been quite active with very few pauses since 1983, which makes it one of the most active volcanoes on earth!
+Even though Kilauea has been very active in recent decades, it could slow down or cease volcanic activity at any time.
+In fact, it did take a two year eruption pause from September 2018 to December 2020.
+In Kilauea’s documented lifetime since 1750, it has gone through other quiet periods.
 (See this Wikipedia page for Kilauea for more background.)

 2. Lava activity must be accessible in order to observe it.